-Spectacular nature, a wine region and charming capital of Ljubljana
+Spectacular nature, a wine region and the charming capital of Ljubljana

 The population is only two million.
 But Slovenians are friendly and upon arrival, the man at passport control might welcome you like a long-lost relative.

-- Visit Slovenia.
-Quite literally – an abundance of nature stretches from The Alps in the north and northwest to the Pohorje in the northeast, the Pannonian Plain in the east, and the wine-growing hills and thermal water regions of the southeast.
+Quite literally – an abundance of nature stretches from The Alps in the north and northwest to the Pohorje in the northeast.
+From Pannonian Plain in the east, and the wine-growing hills and thermal water regions of the southeast.
 Forests blanket nearly two thirds of the country.

-- The Julian Alps are a true natural playground any time of year you visit.
+The Julian Alps are a true natural playground any time of year you visit.
 In winter, ski resorts such as Vogel and Kranjska Gora offer a variety of slopes perfect for the whole family.
 In the summer, the Alps are carpeted with wild flowers.
-Visit Bohinj International Wildflower Festival in May.There are in excess of 10,000km of marked hiking trails in Slovenia with more than 170 mountain huts and 40 hotels with products and services for hikers, as well as 14 ‘cycling destinations.
+Visit Bohinj International Wildflower Festival in May.There are in excess of 10,000km of marked hiking trails in Slovenia.
+In addition, more than 170 mountain huts and 40 hotels with products and services for hikers, as well as 14 ‘cycling destinations.

 Look to the coast, rivers and lakes for water sports opportunities.
 Adrenaline junkies can head to the Soca Valley for white water rafting opportunities or sample cannoning at Sušec and Kozjak canyons.

-- Spas and thermal.
 It is the quality of the water that Slovenia has to thank for the fertility of the landscape.
-The country is home to natural spas and thermal springs, with a centuries-old cultural tradition of treating both body and spirit using world-famous magnesium and calcium-rich waters.
+The country is home to natural spas and thermal springs.
+Centuries-old cultural tradition of treating both body and spirit using world-famous magnesium and calcium-rich waters.

-- This is one of Slovenia’s oldest traditions and today home over 10,000 beekeepers, 12,500 apiaries and nearly 170,000 hive colonies.
-Slovenia’s Carniolan honeybee is regarded as the second most widespread bee breeds in the world, and native bee species are protected.
+One of Slovenia’s oldest traditions are over 10,000 beekeepers, 12,500 apiaries and nearly 170,000 hive colonies.
+Slovenia’s honeybee is regarded as the second most widespread breeds in the world.
+Native bee species are protected.

-The Slovenian Beekeepers Association has worked with tour providers to develop trips that combine tour rich beekeeping tradition with eco-friendly values.
+Slovenian Beekeepers Association works with tour providers to develop trips that combine rich beekeeping tradition with eco-friendly values.

-- A festival nation.
 Slovenian regions echo to the sounds of music, which can be felt at every step.
-In summer in particular, green, healthy, and active Slovenia transforms into a great outdoor concert venue.
-Slovenians love socialising, music, and dancing, so there is almost no place in the land between the Alps and the Mediterranean that would not host a festival or a traditional event.
+In summer, green, healthy, and active Slovenia transforms into a great outdoor concert venue.
+Slovenians love socialising, music, and dancing.
+There is almost no place between the Alps and the Mediterranean that would not host a festival or a traditional event.
 In the midsummer, when the day is at its longest and magical spirit reigns the atmosphere, the cultural events move to streets and squares.
 Slovenia is alive and enjoying the rhythm of festivals.

-- Five-star experiences.
+Five-star experiences.
 Five-star ranking experiences are not only connected to the luxury of hotel rooms.
 The prestige of Slovenia is hidden in its natural and cultural richness.
-Slovenia’s five-star hotels believe that a true five-star experience happens when high standards of the services meet the best that the local environment has to offer.
+Five-star hotels believe that a true five-star experience happens when high standards of the services meet the best the environment has to offer.

-- A rising star.
-Combining a rich natural larder and historic food traditions with influences spanning Austria, Italy, Hungary and the Adriatic, it comes as little surprise that Slovenia is considered a rising star in the culinary map of the world.
+Combining a rich natural larder and historic food traditions with influences spanning Austria, Italy, Hungary and the Adriatic.
+It comes as little surprise that Slovenia is considered a rising star in the culinary map of the world.
 Slovenia’s culinary story would not be complete without a glass of world-class wine from one of the country’s 14 wine-producing regions.